-Atari
+Atari company

-Atari
+Atari company

-Throughout the history of the Atari brand, six different companies have shared the name: Atari, Inc. (1972-1984), Atari Corporation (1984-1996), Atari Games (1984-2003), Atari Interactive (founded in 1996, from 1998 to 2000 a subsidiary of Hasbro Interactive, since 2003 a subsidiary of Atari , SA), Atari, Inc. (founded in 2003, a subsidiary of Atari, SA) and Atari, SA (founded in 2003, formerly Infogrames). current owner of the Atari brand.
+Throughout the history of the Atari brand, six different companies have borne the name: Atari, Inc. (1972–1984), Atari Corporation (1984–1996), Atari Games (1984–2003), Atari Interactive (founded 1996, from 1998 to 2000 a subsidiary of Hasbro Interactive, from 2003 a subsidiary of Atari , SA), Atari, Inc. (founded in 2003, a subsidiary of Atari, SA) and Atari, SA (founded in 2003, formerly called Infogrames). current owner of the Atari brand.

 Story

-Atari Inc.
+Atari, Inc.

 In 1975, Atari acquired Cyan Engineering to develop the next generation gaming system (Project Stella) based on the newly released MOS Technology 6502 microprocessor.

-Division Warner
+Warner Division

-Competition intensified in the game console market - in 1982, ColecoVision was released, for which an expansion module was released that allowed games to be run on Atari 2600 cartridges.
+Competition in the game console market intensified - in 1982, ColecoVision was released, for which an expansion module was released that allowed games to be run on Atari 2600 cartridges.

-In 1983, a price war broke out in the home computer market, started by Jack Tramiel of Commodore; Atari had to cut prices to maintain its market share.
+In 1983, the home computer market experienced a price war started by Jack Tramiel of Commodore; Atari had to cut prices to maintain its market share.
 In addition, in 1983, a crisis broke out in the computer games market.
 In an attempt to cut costs, Atari moved its production lines to Taiwan.

 Atari Corporation

-In 1987, the company released the Atari XEGS, a game console based on and fully compatible with the 65XE computer, but sales were not particularly successful.
+In 1987, the company released the Atari XEGS, a video game console based on and fully compatible with the 65XE computer, but sales were not particularly successful.

-In 1992, the Atari Falcon 32-bit personal computer was released.
+In 1992, the 32-bit Atari Falcon personal computer was released.
 In 1993, he released the Atari Jaguar game console.
 However, these products did not become popular.
-In 1996, after a string of successful lawsuits, Atari was left with millions of accounts but no products to sell.
+In 1996, after a series of successful lawsuits, Atari was left with millions of accounts but no products to sell.
 Tramiel and his family tried to get out of this business: in July 1996, Atari merged with JTS Inc. and formed JTS Corp.
 In March 1998, JTS sold the Atari brand and related businesses to Hasbro Interactive for $5 million.

 Atari Games

-Atari SA
+Atari S.A.

 In 1989, Warner Communications merged with Time Inc. and formed the Time Warner Company.
 In 1993, Time Warner bought a majority stake in Atari Games and made the company part of its Time Warner Interactive division.
-In mid-1994, Atari Games, Tengen, and Time Warner Interactive Group were merged under the name Time Warner Interactive.
+In mid-1994, Atari Games, Tengen and Time Warner Interactive Group were merged under the name Time Warner Interactive.

 • Pong